Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 When Carnival Magic set sail in 2011, she brought some of Carnival’s most iconic features with her.
 This was the first ship to introduce Cucina del Capitano, the laid-back Italian restaurant, and SportsSquare, home to the world’s first ropes course at sea.

 She also debuted the RedFrog Pub—along with its exclusive ThirstyFrog Red beer—and Guy’s Pig & Anchor Bar-B-Que Smokehouse.
-While these favourites have since made their way onto other ships, Carnival Magic was the one that started it all.
-Now, she sails from Miami and Norfolk, heading to the Caribbean, Bermuda, and the Bahamas.
+While these favorites have since made their way onto other ships, Carnival Magic was the one that started it all.

 Carnival Breeze

-As the final ship in the Dream Class, Carnival Breeze didn’t need to reinvent the wheel—she just took everything that made Carnival Magic a hit and ran with it.
+As the final ship in the Dream class, Carnival Breeze didn’t need to reinvent the wheel—she just took everything that made Carnival Magic a hit and ran with it.

 From outdoor sports and water slides to a mix of casual and specialty dining, there’s something for everyone.
-Kids’ clubs, adults-only retreats, and endless entertainment keep things lively, while her home port in Galveston means plenty of Caribbean adventures ahead.
+Kids’ clubs, adults-only retreats, and endless entertainment keep things lively, while her home port in Galveston means plenty of Caribbean adventures are ahead.

 Carnival Splendor

 For a brief time, this ship held the title of the largest in the fleet.
-It brings fun and tasty dining experiences to the Australian cruise scene.
+She brings fun and tasty dining experiences to the Australian cruise scene.
 From Sydney, you can join cruises that explore Asia and the South Pacific, with some departures from Singapore.

-Conquest Class
+Conquest Class – The Workhorse Class

 Carnival Conquest

 When you step aboard the Carnival Conquest, you’ll discover one of the biggest ships from this fleet, introduced in 2002.
-It’s packed with exciting experiences across its vast space.
-For children, there are thrilling interactive activities with Seuss at Sea, and for adults, an array of spots to relax or have fun awaits.
+She’s packed with exciting experiences across her vast space.

-Enjoy the sun outdoors by the pool or visit the Alchemy Bar and RedFrog Rum Bar for some good company and drinks.
 This splendid ship departs from Miami and offers journeys to the Bahamas, the Caribbean, and even through the iconic Panama Canal.

 Carnival Glory

-Carnival Glory is your go-to ship if you’re in search of lively entertainment and scrumptious food.
-The WaterWorks water park, featuring slides like the Twister and AquaTunnel, is a favourite among guests.
-For a more peaceful experience, enjoy the Dive-In Movies right by the pool as the night sets in.
+The WaterWorks water park, featuring slides like the Twister and AquaTunnel, is a favorite among guests.
+And for a more peaceful experience, enjoy the Dive-In Movies right by the pool as the night sets in.
 Foodies will relish the offerings from Guy’s Burger Joint, BlueIguana Cantina, and the upscale Emerald Room Steakhouse.

 Whether you board from New Orleans or Port Canaveral, you’ll set sail towards stunning destinations such as the Bahamas, Caribbean islands, and beyond to the Panama Canal.

 Carnival Valor

 Launched in 2004, Carnival Valor has been providing guests with memorable voyages, further enhanced by recent upgrades.
 The ship features diverse dining spots, relaxing venues, and plenty of exciting activities.
-Children will be delighted with the Seuss at Sea adventures and the exhilarating Twister slide.

-For evening fun, enjoy movie screenings under the stars or check out live performances in comedy and music.
 The ship’s charm extends into the Caribbean, departing from New Orleans, ensuring endless excitement and relaxation.

 Carnival Liberty

 Dive into the sports action at the SkyBox Sports Bar, catch an incredible show at Playlist Productions theatre, or let the little ones enjoy the dynamic Camp Ocean clubs.
-Its routes include dreamy trips to the Bahamas, the enchanting Caribbean, and the Panama Canal, with departures from Port Canaveral and New Orleans.

 Carnival Freedom